ekuemmel/XYPlot/README.md

 </p>
 <h2>How to build</h2>
 <p>
-This actually not a real gradle multi build.
-The several parts must be compiled separately on the command line using gradle in the respective folders.
+The build for xyplot is actually not a real gradle multi build.
+The different parts must be compiled separately on the command line using gradle in the respective folders.
 First the core must be build, then the libraries, then the demo projects.
 </p>